-- 3.17 The Council's policy for asset disposals is set out in a policy adopted by Policy and Resources Committee at its meeting on 25th July 2017. - 3.18 The policy distinguishes between the following categories. - Operational Property held and used by the Council for the direct delivery of services for which it has either a statutory or discretionary responsibility.
+- 3.17 Procedures for the disposal of assets are outlined within the Council's Constitution. - 3.18 The policy distinguishes between the following categories. - Operational Property held and used by the Council for the direct delivery of services for which it has either a statutory or discretionary responsibility.
 Assets may be disposed of if they have reached the end of their economic or useful life. - Investment Property held by the Council for revenue generation purposes, which should be assessed by its potential for improved rates of return by either better asset management, or disposal and re-investment of the receipt. - Community assets such as open space.
 The Council will not usually dispose of areas of parks or other areas which are classed as public open space. - 3.19 Certain schemes within the capital programme are partially funded through sale of some of the completed asset(s) to partner organisations.
 In this case, the capital scheme value is shown net of these receipts in the capital programme, as the receipt is ringfenced for this purpose.